What is Conversational Marketing?

 These interfaces help customers make decisions in a fun, easy, friendly, informative way by learning about their concerns, guiding them through product recommendations and helping them shop.
 This kind of assistance can also be used for customer support, but even though many people assume that customer support is the number one application for these sorts of things, it actually has far less potential than when AI chatbots are used for marketing and commerce.

-Ultimately, conversational websites are something every brand wants to do, but adding a virtual sales advisor can be a first step to making your website fully interactive, immersive and fulfilling the best possible practices of conversational marketing.
+Ultimately, conversational websites are something every brand wants to do, but adding a virtual product advisor can be a first step to making your website fully interactive, immersive and fulfilling the best possible practices of conversational marketing.

 What is Conversational Marketing for Omnichannel Brands?